repeckadonatas/App-Containerization-Docker-2/README.md

 * **Data upload to a database**:
   * Once the data is prepared for uploading, datasets are first placed in a queue and after matching the datasets with the tables in a database, the data is then uploaded to corresponding tables.

-* **Tables**(FIX!!!!):
+* **Tables**:
   * The database contains multiple tables for data storage.
-For storing historical real world data, there are separate tables for every metal:
+For storing historic real world data, there are separate tables for every metal:
     * `gold_historic`
     * `silver_historic`
     * `platinum_historic`
     * `palladium_historic`
-  * For analytical purposes, the data of these tables is contained in a single table `commodities_price_data`.
+  * For analytical purposes, the data of these tables is contained in a single table `commodities_price_data_analytics`.

-  * For ML training purposes, ...
+  **Utilizing supplied machine learing model**
+  * For ML training purposes for price movement prediction of target commodities, data is taken from `_historic` tables.
+The model creates multiple outputs based on `rate_price` and `rate_ask` column values from historic tables and stores the outputs in consequent `model_rate_ask` and `model_rate_price` folders.
+  * The ML model runs right after the API data download and upload to a database.

 ## How To Use The Program(FIX!!!!)